Containment is not an exact science!

 Costco warehouses sell food.
 So that they can stay open.

 But they also sell another 20,000 patents.
-However, if you allow them to sell anything other than food, you are ditching all the other businesses that they cannot open with your back.
+However, if you allow them to sell anything other than food, you are throwing away all the other businesses that they cannot open with your back.

 So what do you do ?